mateusadada/Python3-Mundo1-CursoEmVideo/README.md

 ## 🚀 Starting

 This repository contains all the solved exercises from [Python 3 - Mundo 1](https://www.cursoemvideo.com/curso/python-3-mundo-1/) course taught by [Curso em Vídeo](https://www.cursoemvideo.com/).
 First contact with a programming language.
-It was fundamental to improve my knowledge and it also helped with my Bachelor's degree in Information Systems at [UDESC](https://www.udesc.br/).
+It was fundamental to improve my knowledge and it also helped with my Bachelor's Degree in Information Systems at [UDESC](https://www.udesc.br/).

 ## 📚 Features